 About the Tesla Powerwall home battery

-Tesla is known for its electric vehicles, but the company also creates other renewable energy systems, including solar batteries.
-The Tesla Powerwall is an integrated battery system that can store your solar energy.
-Included in every Tesla solar purchase, the Powerwall battery can help reduce your dependence on the traditional electricity grid.
-And since it entered the market, it’s become one of the leading solar batteries available today.
+Tesla is known for its electric vehicles, but the company also creates other renewable energy systems, including monocrystalline solar panels, solar inverters, and solar batteries.
+The Powerwall battery can help reduce your dependence on the traditional electricity grid and give you coverage for power outages in 2022 and beyond.

-Tesla Powerwall tax credits and incentives
+Tesla Powerwall tax credits and incentives in 2022

-In addition to the federal tax credit, some state and local governments also have incentives in place to help people lower the cost of a solar panel purchase.
+In addition to the federal tax credit, some state and local governments also have incentives in place to help people lower the total cost of a solar panel purchase.
 You can learn more about tax incentives in your state by visiting your state’s solar page at the bottom of this guide.

-Key specs and features of the Tesla Powerwall
+Key specs and features of the 2022 Tesla Powerwall

 In this section, we’ll cover the specs of the two batteries and some important features.